The Value of Generative AI for Qualitative Research: A Pilot Study

 DOI:

-qualitative research, Cohen's Kappa, Generative AI, ChatGPT, BARD
+qualitative research, Cohen's Kappa, generative AI, ChatGPT, BARDAbstract

-This mixed methods approach study investigates the potential of introducing Generative AI (ChatGPT 4 and Bard) as part of a deductive qualitative research design that requires coding, focusing on possible gains in cost-effectiveness, coding throughput time and inter-coder reliability (Cohen’s Kappa).
-This study involved semi-structured interviews with five domain experts and analyzed a dataset of 122 respondents that required categorization into six pre-defined categories.
-The results from using Generative AI coders were compared with those from a previous study where human coders carried out the same task.
+This mixed-methods approach study investigates the potential of introducing generative AI (ChatGPT 4 and Bard) as part of a deductive qualitative research design that requires coding, focusing on possible gains in cost-effectiveness, coding throughput time, and inter-coder reliability (Cohen’s Kappa).
+This study involved semi-structured interviews with five domain experts and analyzed a dataset of 122 respondents that required categorization into six predefined categories.
+The results from using generative AI coders were compared with those from a previous study where human coders carried out the same task.
 In this comparison, we evaluated the performance of AI-based coders against two groups of human coders, comprising three experts and three non-experts.
-Our findings support the replacement of human coders with Generative AI ones, specifically ChatGPT for deductive qualitative research methods of limited scope.
-The experimental group, consisting of three independent Generative AI coders, outperformed both control groups in coding effort, with a fourfold (4x) efficiency and throughput time (15x) advantage.
+Our findings support the replacement of human coders with generative AI ones, specifically ChatGPT for deductive qualitative research methods of limited scope.
+The experimental group, consisting of three independent generative AI coders, outperformed both control groups in coding effort, with a fourfold (4x) efficiency and throughput time (15x) advantage.
 The latter could be explained by leveraging parallel processing.
 Concerning expert vs. non-expert coders, minimal evidence suggests a preference for experts.
 Although experts code slightly faster (17%), their inter-coder reliability showed no substantial advantage.
-A hybrid approach, combing ChatGPT and domain experts shows the most promise.
-This approach reduces costs, shortens project timelines, and enhances inter-coder reliability, as indicated by higher Cohen's Kappa values.
-In conclusion, Generative AI, exemplified by ChatGPT, offers a viable alternative to human coders, in combination with human research involvement, delivering cost savings and faster research completion without sacrificing notably reliability.
-These insights, while limited in scope, show potential for further studies with lager datasets, more inductive qualitative research designs and other research domains.
+A hybrid approach, combining ChatGPT and domain experts, shows the most promise.
+This approach reduces costs, shortens project timelines, and enhances inter-coder reliability, as indicated by higher Cohen’s Kappa values.
+In conclusion, generative AI, exemplified by ChatGPT, offers a viable alternative to human coders, in combination with human research involvement, delivering cost savings and faster research completion without sacrificing notable reliability.
+These insights, while limited in scope, show potential for further studies with larger datasets, more inductive qualitative research designs, and other research domains.

 Received: 30 March 2024 | Revised: 17 May 2024 | Accepted: 18 June 2024